infonl/resynchronize/README.md

 const getListAction = createAsyncActions('GET_LIST')
 ```

-This `getListAction` object has four properties, each one an action that can be dispatched
+This `getListAction` object has a set of properties, each one an action that can be dispatched

 ### Step II - dispatch actions on the right moment
 With this action object (the actions are inside as properties) and a simple `thunk` we set up a method that uses this actions on the right moment, example: